-Measuring the intensity of pain is often done on scales and are meant to compare the severity of the patient’s pain at different points in time, not to compare one person’s pain to another.
+Measuring pain intensity is often done on scales and is meant to compare the severity of the patient’s pain at different points, not to compare one person’s pain to another.
 The use of pain scales helps the prescriber assess the effectiveness of pain treatment.

-The best scales are brief, valid, require minimal training to use, and use both behavioral and descriptive measures of pain.11 A scale commonly used rates pain from 0 to 10.
-Another scale allows the patient to rate their pain as no pain, mild pain, moderate pain, severe pain, or unbearable pain.
+The best scales are brief, valid, require minimal training, and use both behavioral and descriptive measures of pain.
+Some scales commonly rate pain from zero to ten.
+Another scale allows the patient to rate their pain as none, mild, moderate, severe, or unbearable.
 Other scales have the patient select the degree of pain on a pictorial scale with facial expressions.
-Pain maps are helpful in individuals who have a difficult time speaking.
-Pain maps have a front and rear view of the body on a piece of paper, and the patient marks the location of the pain and rates the severity of the pain.
+Pain maps are helpful for individuals who have a difficult time speaking.
+Pain maps have a front and rear view of the body on a piece of paper, and the patient marks the pain's location and rates the pain's severity.

-The patient’s perception of the pain should be reviewed:
+The patient’s perception of the pain should be reviewed by the following:

 - What are the patient’s treatment goals?